-If you are a paramedic practitioner registered in another Canadian province, you may submit an application for equivalency recognition and registration if you meet all the following criteria:
+If you are a paramedic practitioner registered in another Canadian province, you may be eligible to submit an application for equivalency recognition and registration.
+See the following criteria:

-- You have applied for and passed the registration examination in the Canadian province where you completed your program of study.
+- You have passed the registration examination in the Canadian province where you completed your program of study.

 - You meet all the Alberta College of Paramedics registration requirements.